Answered By: Jennifer Moore Last Updated: Nov 10, 2022 Views: 111

 - your primary research materials will be archived and accessible for future researchers to reuse, which increases your research impact.

-- You will be safeguarding your research time and investment with a trusted, long standing source, the University.
+- your research time and investment safeguarded in a trusted, long standing source, the University.

-- Improve the discoverability and cite-ability of your research materials, through the assignment of a DOI and the dissemination of your research to international linked data platforms.
+- Improved discoverability and cite-ability of your research materials, through the assignment of a DOI and the dissemination of your research to international linked data platforms.